HechenMountain/stringy-gpds/README.md

 ## 📁 Data Access

-The full dataset (CSV tables for interpolation, extracted lattice data and data used for plot generation) is available at [Zenodo](https://doi.org/10.5281/zenodo.15738460).
+The full dataset (PDFs, CSV tables for interpolation, extracted lattice data and data used for plot generation) is available at [Zenodo](https://doi.org/10.5281/zenodo.15738460).
 The contents of the data folder need to be placed in:
-- Linux/macOS/WSL: `~/.stringy_gpds/data`
+- Linux/macOS: `~/.stringy_gpds/data`
 - Windows: `C:\Users\your-username\.stringy_gpds\data`
+And the contents of the pdfs folder need to be placed in:
+- Linux/macOS: `~/.stringy_gpds/pdfs`
+- Windows: `C:\Users\your-username\.stringy_gpds\pdfs`

 ## 📊 Lattice data